Vidushika0316/Ecommerce-mern/README.md

 ### 6. Seed Users and Products

 - Run this on browser: http://localhost:5000/api/seed
-- It returns admin eemail and password and 4 sample products
+- It returns admin email and password and 4 sample products

 ### 7. Reason for choosing MERN Stack